This content has been created to present the data collected by the Monitoring System in relation to forced displacement due to violence during 2017.

 You can interact with the data without risk of altering it.
 If you are confused, you can always clean the filters by reloading the page.
 Filters and interactions only affect the dashboard in which they are made.

-Of the total cases, 25 in Honduras were registered by Cristosal in Honduras, 138 cases in El Salvador were registered by Cristosal, and 2 cases were registered by Fundacion Quetzalcoatl.
+Of the total cases, 9 in Honduras were registered by Cristosal in Honduras, 134 cases in El Salvador were registered by Cristosal, 180 cases were registered by EDUCO, and 46 cases were registered by Fundacion Quetzalcoatl.

 The graph shows the State institutions that have received complaints from the people interviewed about the crimes that have caused forced displacement due to violence.